 UX: further development of big data analytics

 5G will enable the transmission of much more data over wireless networks, which in turn will open the door to enhanced data analytics and, the application of big data techniques with no degradation of the quality of service for end-customers.
 This will provide the opportunity to analyze customers’ behavior and take proactive measures whenever necessary, for example when operators need to inform customers in advance about works or degradation of service on the network.
 Operators will be able to analyze information obtained from the call centers, including audio files that are not light-weight, to carry out deeper analysis of the interactions between customers and the operator, and any problems and demands.

 Network slicing in the making

 Network slicing will allow all users to get specifically what they need, with the exact configuration of stability, latency, bandwidth and/or coverage.
 For example, requirements for smart cars are totally different from those of users who need the right latency and bandwidth in a home office.
 In this case, thanks to virtualization techniques, operators will be able to “slice” of the network and allocate different portions for use with smart cars and home office applications.
-This all will result in much better utilization of the network, improved customer experience and, therefore, better income for the CSPs.
+This all will result in much better utilization of the network, improved 5G user experience (UX) and, therefore, better income for the CSPs.

 Mobile edge computing is coming